Industry Adoption Scenarios for Authoritative Data Stores using the ISDA Common Domain Model: Industry Problems

 \section{Industry Problems}

-The industry’s current methods of managing trades through the post-trade lifecycle can be inefficient, with estimated potential cost savings of 80\% \cite{deloitte-future-of-post-trade}.
-Additionally, it has been noted that, if the cost per trade and the cost of doing business become unacceptably high, then financial institutions may start exploring the ongoing viability of certain offerings \cite{isda-quaterly}.
-It is therefore of strategic importance that the fundamental problems are identified, acknowledged, and addressed by the industry.
+The industry’s current methods of managing trades through the post-trade life cycle can be inefficient.
+For example, there are estimated potential cost savings of 80\% from just the dealer cost base of approximately US\$3.2 billion within the primary areas directly impacted by the CDM \cite{deloitte-future-of-post-trade}.
+In addition, it has been noted that if the cost per trade and the cost of doing business become unacceptably high, then financial institutions may start exploring the ongoing viability of certain offerings \cite{isda-quaterly}.
+It is therefore of strategic importance that the fundamental problems are identified, acknowledged and addressed by the industry.